memiscavage/ecommerce-backend/readme.md

 - [Questions](#questions?)

 ## Description
 This database holds product information such as the product name, price, and whether it is in stock.
+New products can be added, deleted, and renamed, and existing products can be renamed or deleted.

 ## Technologies used
 -Express.js \